-203.7 TRAINING PROCEDURES ATTENDANCE
+203.6 TRAINING ATTENDANCE

-- (a) All employees members assigned to attend training shall attend as scheduled unless previously excused by their immediate supervisor.
-Excused absences from mandatory training should be limited to: - 1.
-Court appearances. - 2.
-First choice vacation Previously approved vacation or time off. - 3.
-Sick Illness or medical leave. - 4.
-Physical limitations preventing the employee's member's participation. - 5.
-Emergency situations or department necessity. - (b) When an employee Any member who is unable to attend mandatory training as scheduled, that employee shall:Notify his/her shall notify the member's supervisor as soon as possible, practicable but no later than at least one hour prior to the start of training and shall:
+- (a) All members assigned to attend training shall attend as scheduled unless previously excused by their immediate supervisor.
+Excused absences should be limited to: - Court appearances. - Previously approved vacation or time off. - Illness or medical leave. - Physical limitations preventing the member's participation. - Emergency situations or department necessity. - (b) Any member who is unable to attend training as scheduled, shall notify the member's supervisor as soon as practicable but no later than one hour prior to the start of training and shall: